 What You Need

 - Flour.
-Use plain (all-purpose) flour and not self-rising or your scones will become much too tall and tip over.
+Do NOT use self-rising flour or your scones will become much too tall and tip over.
+Stick with regular, all-purpose flour (“plain flour” in the UK).

-- Butter.
-This is possibly the most important ingredient in my scone recipe recipe.
-If you can get your hands on it, I recommend a high quality European butter, which is more expensive but has a higher fat content and makes for delectable, tender results.
+SAM’S TIP: If you can get your hands on it, I recommend using a high quality European butter in this scone recipe.
+It has a higher fat content and makes for especially delectable, tender results.

 Frequently Asked Questions

-Yes, you may use a grater or a pastry cutter to cut the butter into the flour instead, but the dough will be very dry and require more effort to come together, I discuss this in more detail above and provide instructions in the recipe.
+You can use a grater or a pastry cutter to cut the butter into the flour instead; however, your dough will be very dry and will require more effort to come together.
+I provide more detailed instructions for this in the recipe below.

-Prepare the dough as instructed, cut it into wedges, and then wrap each scone in cling wrap and store in an airtight container (or Ziploc bag) in the refrigerator for up to three days or in the freezer for up to 3 months.
+Yes!
+To do this, prepare your dough as instructed, then wrap in cling wrap (or place in an airtight container) and store in the refrigerator for up to 3 days or in the freezer for up to 3 months.

-If baking from the refrigerator no changes will need to be made.
-If baking from frozen there is no need to thaw but you may need a few extra minutes in the oven.
+If baking from the refrigerator, you can follow the recipe as written.
+If baking from frozen, the scones may need a few extra minutes in the oven.
 I always wait until just before baking before brushing them with cream and sprinkling with sugar.

 Yes!
 To freeze baked scones, let them cool completely after baking.
-Once they’ve cooled, transfer them to an airtight container (Tupperware or a Ziploc bag works well, I like to loosely wrap each scone in wax paper or parchment paper so they don’t stick together).
+Once they’ve cooled, transfer them to an airtight container (I like to loosely wrap each scone in wax paper or parchment paper so they don’t stick together) and enjoy within 3 months.

 Enjoy!